hanrick2000/Sean-s-Cheat-Sheet/OOD-design-pattern.md

 **Motivation**

-- reduce the number of constructors
+- **reduce the number of constructors**
-- control the exposure of limited data while having multiple options to initialize an instance
+- **control the exposure of limited data while having multiple options to initialize an instance**
+    - Data can be accessed when initializing but not after.
 - ensure when an instance is completedly initialized semantically
 - ```User user = new User.UserBuilder("San", "Zhang")
 .age(25)